 - Added build for Leif and updated builds for Altena.

-I had intended to make of this appreciation post a surprise of sorts, been thinking of creating it for the past few days and seeing I already like a lot the character I’ll cover… why not?
+I had intended to make of this appreciation post a surprise of sorts, been thinking of creating it around its publication date, and seeing I already like a lot the character I’ll cover… why not?

-I’ll also mix in a little surprise as well due to a special date being celebrated today.
+I’ll also mix in a little surprise as well due to a special date that was celebrated back then.

 So, who this time?
 Well…

 From: Fire Emblem: Genealogy of the Holy War

 Fire Emblem TREASURE